All posts

 Article IV(7) does not eliminate this outcome.
 It addresses the classification mismatch at the treaty level but does not override the CRA's domestic classification of the LLC.

-Section 899 is a proposed addition to the Internal Revenue Code that would impose an additional tax on payments to persons in countries that "discriminate" against US persons or US-owned entities.
+Section 899 was a proposed addition to the Internal Revenue Code that would have imposed an additional tax on payments to persons in countries that "discriminate" against US persons or US-owned entities.
 It was included in the One Big Beautiful Bill (H.R.
 1) passed by the House Ways and Means Committee in May 2025.

-The provision is structured as a retaliatory measure.
-The US Treasury Secretary would identify countries that impose "discriminatory" or "extraterritorial" taxes on US persons — with Digital Services Taxes (DSTs) as the primary target.
-Payments to persons in those identified countries would be subject to an additional 5% withholding tax on top of existing rates.
+The provision was structured as a retaliatory measure.
+The US Treasury Secretary would have identified countries that impose "discriminatory" or "extraterritorial" taxes on US persons — with Digital Services Taxes (DSTs) as the primary target.
+Payments to persons in those identified countries would have been subject to an additional 5% withholding tax on top of existing rates.

 Canada enacted its own Digital Services Tax (DST) effective January 1, 2024, imposing a 3% tax on revenue from certain digital services earned by large enterprises (those with global revenue exceeding EUR 750 million and Canadian digital services revenue exceeding CAD 20 million).
 The DST applies retroactively to revenues from January 1, 2022.

-• Additional 5% withholding on US-source payments: Dividends, interest, royalties, and certain service payments from US sources to Canadian recipients could face a 5% surcharge on top of the treaty rate
+• Additional 5% withholding on US-source payments: Dividends, interest, royalties, and certain service payments from US sources to Canadian recipients would have faced a 5% surcharge on top of the treaty rate

 • Interaction with treaty rates: The current Canada-US treaty provides reduced withholding rates (5-15% on dividends, 0-10% on interest, 0-10% on royalties).
-Section 899's additional 5% would effectively increase these rates, potentially overriding treaty protections through domestic legislation
+Section 899's additional 5% would have effectively increased these rates, potentially overriding treaty protections through domestic legislation

 • Override question: Whether a domestic US statute can override a treaty obligation is a complex legal question.
-Under US law, the "last-in-time" rule means a later statute can override an earlier treaty.
-If Section 899 is enacted after the Canada-US treaty, it could take precedence — though this would likely trigger diplomatic disputes and potential treaty renegotiation
+Under US law, the "last-in-time" rule means a later statute can override an earlier treaty — though this would likely trigger diplomatic disputes and potential treaty renegotiation

-2. Diplomatic considerations: Canada is the US's largest trading partner.
-Designating Canada as a "discriminatory" jurisdiction would have broader trade and diplomatic implications beyond taxation.
+1. Diplomatic pressure: Canada is the US's largest trading partner.
+Designating Canada as a "discriminatory" jurisdiction would have had trade and diplomatic implications well beyond taxation.

-4. Industry opposition: US companies with significant Canadian operations have raised concerns about retaliatory measures from Canada that could follow a Section 899 designation.
+2. Industry opposition: US companies with significant Canadian operations pushed back on the prospect of retaliatory measures from Canada.

 Get structural patterns other founders miss